 "

-We will examine each dataset in your current ArcGIS to learn more about it, such as data source, spatial extent, spatial reference, etc.
+We will review each dataset in your current ArcGIS to gain a deeper understanding of its properties, including data source, spatial extent, and spatial reference.

 3. Click Source on the left box.
 You can find Data source, Extent, Spatial Reference, Domain, Resolution, and Tolerance in the box.
 These are the primary data information required for geospatial analysis.
 Click each of them to get information.

 4. Here is one of the essential pieces of information you need to focus on.
-Click Extent(Figure)
+Click Extent:

-Stop and Check The Extent of US_counties shows numbers in Top, Bottom, Left, and Right with m, meters.
+Stop and Check: The Extent of US_counties displays numbers in the Top, Bottom, Left, and Right, with measurements in meters.
 The meter is one of the Projected Coordinate Systems (PCS) units used in GIS and cartography.

 5. Let’s check the Spatial Reference of US_roads.
-Click Spatial Reference: (Figure)
+Click Spatial Reference

 Stop and Check: It shows the Geographic Coordinate System.
 The Geographic Coordinate System (GCS) is one of the methods used to describe a location on the curved Earth’s surface.
 We will discuss more Projected/Geographic Coordinate Systems in the next class about “Map Projection.”